 - We’ll start your case with a FREE evaluation

 At Suzuki Law Offices, we review probable cause to determine if the law enforcement officer followed the proper arrest procedures.
-Our Phoenix drug possession attorneys also collaborate with investigators to determine whether the search and seizure of the drugs was legal.
-Using any weakness in the prosecutor's case, we can create a strong strategy to keep you out of jail and to protect your future.
+Our Phoenix drug possession lawyer also collaborate with investigators to determine whether the search and seizure of the drugs was legal.
+Using any weakness in the prosecutor’s case, we can create a strong strategy to keep you out of jail and to protect your future.
 If you have been charged with possession, don’t wait to give us a call.

 Do Police Officers Have the Right to Search My Vehicle?